 When you apply for early retirement benefits, your application package contains a form called Certification of Complete Severance and Termination of Employment.
 If you are under age 65 and applying for early retirement benefits, this form must be completed.
 Additional information regarding this form is provided below.

-If you return to work for the same employer for any number of hours within six months after you stop working, Plan rules assume you did not intend to retire permanently.
+If you return to work for the same employer for any number of hours within six months after your termination date, Plan rules assume you did not intend to retire permanently.
 Your benefits are temporarily suspended while you provide proof that you really did intend to retire on a permanent basis.

 If you do not provide satisfactory proof, then your early retirement benefit is canceled.
 This means you must repay any early retirement benefits you already received.